nat-n/poethepoet/README.rst

   VAR1 = "FOO"
   VAR2 = "BAR"

 As for the task level option, you can indicated that a variable should only be set if not already set like so:

 .. code-block:: toml

   [tool.poe.env]
   VAR1.default = "FOO"

-You can also specify an env file (with bashlike syntax) to load for all tasks like so:
+You can also specify an env file (with bash-like syntax) to load for all tasks like so:

 .. code-block:: bash